viviansunmola1/Distributed-Employee-Management-System-/README.md

-# Vodafone-CDE - Distributed Employee Management System
+# Vodafone-CDE (Vivian and Jabed) - Distributed Employee Management System

 This project is a distributed employee management system that allows users to input employee details on one machine and display the information on another machine.
 It utilizes a client-server architecture and communicates using JSON data.